 How to Clean Your Dog’s Ears

-Once you’ve been cleared to clean by your vet, it’s time to get to work on cleaning out those ears!
+Regular cleanings are certainly important for your dog’s ear health.
+So, once you’ve been cleared to clean by your vet, it’s time to get to work on cleaning out those ears!

 As with the cleaning solution recipe, consult your vet about the actual cleaning process.
 Check out the how-to video posted below, and make sure you’re prepared with our step-by-step guide before you start:

 - Expect ear cleaning to be a messy process, so have an old towel or rag on hand to clean up afterwards.

 - Aim the solution-filled squeeze bottle directly into the ear canal.
 Resist the urge to stick the bottle’s nozzle into your pup’s ear – let the solution do the work, and make sure the fluid is the only thing entering your dog’s ear.